Looking lost, the new-look Seahawks fall to Broncos 27-24 in season opener

 Seattle took a 10-7 lead early in the second quarter on a 35-yard field goal by Sebastian Janikowski that was set up by Dissly’s 66-yard catch and run.
 That gave Dissly 81 receiving yards — more than Jimmy Graham had in any one game all of last season.

-The drive stalled at the 5, though, as Wilson appeared to miss a wide open Brandon Marshall on a second down play, and then Marshall was called for offensive pass interference after he caught an apparent TD pass.
+The drive stalled at the 5, though, as Wilson appeared to miss a wide-open Brandon Marshall on a second-down play, and then Marshall was called for offensive pass interference after he caught an apparent TD pass.

-The Broncos then scored on their next two drives to take the lead –first on a 43-yard catch-and-run for a TD by Sanders, and then a 51-yard Brandon McManus field goal.
+The Broncos then scored on their next two drives to take the lead — first on a 43-yard catch-and-run for a TD by Sanders, and then a 51-yard Brandon McManus field goal.

 Sanders got open in front of Seattle rookie cornerback Tre Flowers and then picked his way through traffic to score.